frictionlessdata/frictionless-py/docs/guides/describing-data.md

             resource: capital
 ```

-The main role of the Data Package descriptor is describing a dataset; as we can see, it includes previously shown descriptors as though `schema`, `dialect`, and `resource`.
-But it's a mistake to think then that Data Package is the least important specification; actually, it completes the Frictionless Data suite making possible sharing and validating not only individual files but complete datasets.
+The main role of the Data Package descriptor is describing a dataset; as we can see, it includes previously shown descriptors like `schema`, `dialect`, and `resource`.
+But it would be a mistake to think that Data Package is the least important specification; actually, it completes the Frictionless Data suite making it possible to share and validate not only individual files but also complete datasets.

 To continue learning about data resources please read:
 - [Data Package Spec](https://specs.frictionlessdata.io/data-package/)
 - [API Reference: Package](../references/api-reference.md#package)

-##  Metadata Purpose
+##  Metadata Importance

 This documentation contains a great deal of information on how to use metadata and why it's vital for your data.
-In this article, we're going to provide a quick example based on the "Data Resource" section but please read other documents to get the full picture.
+In this section, we're going to provide a quick example based on the "Data Resource" section but please read other documents to get the full picture.

-Let's get back to this exotic data table:
+Let's get back to this unusual data table:

 ```bash